 Conclusion

 While the GEEKOM Mini Air12 Lite is a low-cost Intel N100 mini PC, it performed well in Windows 11 Pro with our review showing everything working up to expectation.
-We could play 4Kp60 and 8Kp60 YouTube videos smoothly, gigabit Ethernet worked fine, WiFI 6 performance was outstanding, and all six USB ports operated at advertised speed.
+We could play 4Kp60 and 8Kp60 YouTube videos smoothly, gigabit Ethernet worked fine, WiFI 6 performance was outstanding (but they’ll downgrade it to WiFi 5 for future production batches), and all six USB ports operated at the advertised speeds.
 We could also use it in dual display configuration connecting displays to its DisplayPort and HDMI video outputs.
 It’s also suitable for installation in a kiosk or cabinet thanks to its 9-pin expansion header providing access to external power and reset buttons and power and HDD LEDs, but it’s not something we tested.

 So all-in-all, we’re pretty satisfied with the GEEKOM Mini Air12 Lite, at least in Windows 11 Pro, and the next step will be to test it in Linux with either Ubuntu 24.04.1 or Ubuntu 24.10.
 We’d like to thank GEEKOM for sending the Mini Air12 Lite mini PC for review.
 It can be purchased on Amazon for $179.10 (after ticking the 10% off coupon) and GEEKOM US for $179 with the coupon code “Air12Lite20” valid until November 20.
 British users can also find it on GEEKOM UK for 199 GBP, and the company has shops in other countries too.
 While it’s a low-cost mini PC compared to the Mini Air12, it’s not the cheapest Intel N100 mini PC around, and for instance, you’ll find the GMKtec G3 in a similar configuration for about $100 on AliExpress or $128 on Amazon.
 One advantage of purchasing a GEEKOM mini PC is that they ship from a local warehouse so they can offer free 30-day returns/refunds and a 3-year warranty that can be taken advantage of if needed.